jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/HackerOne-Hacker-Powered-Security-Report-2023.md

 resist cyberattacks by accepting vulnerability reports from third parties, and 70% say hacker efforts have helped them avoid a significant security incident.
-The 7th annual Hacker\-Powered Security Report goes deeper than ever before with customer insights, in addition to the opinions of some of the worlds top hackers.
+The 7th annual Hacker\-Powered Security Report goes deeper than ever before with customer insights, in addition to the opinions of some of the world’s top hackers.
 We also take a more comprehensive look at the top ten vulnerabilities and how various industries are performing when it comes to incentivizing hackers to find the vulnerabilities that are most important to them.